necto/parity/README.md

     shift and masks
   * with type case decomposition (`parity_mem_cast`) - extracts the 16-bit words
     using static type cast of the 64-bit integer into an array of 16-bit integers.

+## Try it yourself!

 To run the benchmark, you'll need `emacs` to generate the random input sequence, and `gcc` to compile the resulting source file.
 Once these two tools are in place, just:

     ./run.sh

 To see the results for you machine.
+The benchmark expects a 64-bit system.

-# Files
+## Files

 - `main.c` contains the test driver and the parity computation implementations to compare